New York City area under state of emergency after storms flood subways, strand people in cars

-NEW YORK (AP) — A potent rush-hour rainstorm swamped the New York metropolitan area on Friday, shutting down parts of the city’s subway system, flooding streets and highways, and delaying flights into LaGuardia Airport.
+NEW YORK (AP) — A potent rush-hour rainstorm swamped the New York metropolitan area on Friday, shutting down some subways and commuter railroads, flooding streets and highways, and delaying flights into LaGuardia Airport.

 Up to 5 inches (13 centimeters) of rain fell in some areas overnight, and as much as 7 inches (18 centimeters) more was expected throughout the day, New York Gov. Kathy Hochul said Friday morning.

-By midday, although there was a break in the clouds, Mayor Eric Adams urged people to stay put if possible.
+By midday, although there was a break in the downpour, Mayor Eric Adams urged people to stay put if possible.

 No storm-related deaths or critical injuries had been reported as of midday, city officials said.
 But residents struggled to get around the waterlogged metropolis.